theodo/electron-boilerplate/doc/first-electron-app.md

 }
 ```

 The script specified in the `main` field is the startup script of your app, which will run Electron's main process.
 This proces is the core of your app.
 It creates windows, handles system events, communicates with the user's computer.
-A typical example is :
+A typical example is:

 ```javascript
 var app = require('app');  // Module to control application life.